Tracking key legal developments, constitutional interpretation, and civil rights implications surrounding birthright citizenship in the United States.

 Birthright citizenship has long been a foundational principle of U.S. constitutional law, rooted in the Fourteenth Amendment and affirmed by the Supreme Court in United States v.
 Wong Kim Ark (1898).

-The Chinese American Legal Defense Alliance (CALDA) has contributed to this issue through the submission of an amicus brief, providing legal analysis on the constitutional and historical foundations of birthright citizenship.
+The Chinese American Legal Defense Alliance (CALDA) contributed to this issue through the submission of an amicus brief, providing legal analysis on the constitutional and historical foundations of birthright citizenship.

 On April 1, CALDA’s Legal Director Justin Sadowsky was invited by MS NOW to participate in a televised interview discussing the national debate on birthright citizenship, following oral arguments before the U.S. Supreme Court.